 Selecting your layer

-From the panel, you can click to select any text box, overlay, or image in your design and reorder them at will.
+From the panel, you can click to select any text box, graphic, or image in your design and reorder them at will.

 To select an object from the Layers panel, just click it.
-The Overlay or Text palette will then pop up and you can edit your heart out.
+The Graphic or Text palette will then pop up and you can edit your heart out.

 You can also control which object shows on top by clicking the re-order arrows.
 The bring to font arrow (the up arrow with a dash on top of it) will send it all the way to the top of the design and the send to back arrow (the down arrow with a dash beneath it) will send it all the way to the bottom.
 The plain up and down arrows will send the object forward or backward one layer at a time.